-We’re undertaking a four-way shootout this time, pitting the Google Pixel 5 against three of the best camera phones of the year: the Samsung Galaxy S20 Plus, Huawei P40 Pro, and the Sony Xperia 5 II.
+We’re undertaking a four-way shootout this time, pitting the Google Pixel 5 against three of the best camera phones of 2020: the Samsung Galaxy S20 Plus, Huawei P40 Pro, and the Sony Xperia 5 II.
 With the Pixel 5 arriving at a much more affordable price point than its rivals, can it still offer a competitive camera experience?
 Let’s find out.

 If you want to examine the results in closer detail, you can find the full-res shots in this Google Drive folder.